mongodb-partners/maap-framework/docs/maap-docs/docs/demo/internal.md

 sidebar_position: 1
 ---

-# Internal Demo Setup
+#  Enterprise Search
+Internal enterprise level chatbot.

 ## Introduction
-This page describes how to setup and showcase a simple RAG bot in order to demonstrate it to customers.
+This page describes how to setup and showcase a simple RAG chatbot for enterprise use-case.
+This chatbot is focused on training using the data that is internal to an organization and is maybe proprietary in nature.
+Data here will be ingested using pdf file(s).

-## Setup
+## Demo Setup
-Use the below `.config` and `.env` files to setup the demo for external RAG chatbot.
+ Clone the MAAP Framework github repository : [MAAP Framework Github](https://github.com/mongodb-partners/maap-chatbot-builder/)

-- ### Data Ingestion
+ ### Pre-requisites
-    Update the missing fields with your personal values;
-    The source path should be the PDF file location from your local.
+    Before proceeding, ensure that your environment meets the following requirements:
+    - Node Version: **v20.0+**
+    - MongoDB Version (Atlas): **v7.0 (M10 Cluster Tier)**

+    You are also required to generate a `FIREWORKS.AI` API key in order to get access to the model.
+Visit this [quick-start](https://readme.fireworks.ai/docs/quickstart) guide to generate a key.

+    Once generated, store it in the `.env` file, located at `builder/partnerproduct/.env` as;
+    ````
+    FIREWORKS_API_KEY=xxxxx
+    ````

-- ### Config.yaml
+ ### Components selection
+    The first step in the setup process is configuring the `config.yaml` file.
+You can adjust the necessary settings from the list of available partners to make it best work for your needs.
+For this demo, we are utilizing the `Nomic` embedding class and the `Mixtral` model for LLMs.

-    Update the missing fields with your personal generated values below.
+    You are required to update the fields as required with your personal generated values below.

     ````
     ingest:
         - source: 'pdf'